Smart Spending

 Step 4: How Do I Stop Future Unwanted Subscription Charges Before They Start?

-The most effective way to prevent unwanted future subscriptions is to use a virtual credit card number for any free trial signup.
-This gives companies a one-time or merchant-specific card number that can be disabled instantly, cutting off future charges without involving your real card.
+Using a virtual credit card number for any free trial signup is the single most effective way to prevent unwanted future charges.
+Virtual cards give companies a one-time or merchant-specific number that can be disabled instantly, cutting off future billing without involving your real card.

 How to Do This